 - Design artwork in sets of 4 or more.
 Think about products you or others may buy with designs on them, such as sets of mugs, sets of tea towels etc. They would each have different designs on them but form a collection.
 Put your commercial hat on!

 - Research how to pitch to these companies – there’s information out there on this.
-It’s something I do intend to try in future so if I learn more on how to do this I shall make sure to share with you guys!
+It’s something I do intend to try in the future so if I learn more on how to do this I shall make sure to share it with you guys!
 Make sure to join my newsletter to be kept up to date on this.

 - Make sure you do not sign over ownership of your artwork to someone else.
 If you do get offered a contract, invest in a lawyer to look it over, do not make expensive mistakes!

-- If you have some design skills or the technical know-how you could produce some mock-ups of products with your design on to send along with a pitch to help companies envisage what your work would like.
+- If you have some design skills or the technical know-how you could produce some mock-ups of products with your design to send along with a pitch to help companies envisage what your work would like.